-When the ignition switch is placed in the ON position and the Hybrid System is in the READY mode, the light warns that the hydraulic brake system is not functioning properly.
-If the brake warning light comes on with the parking brake not applied when the Hybrid System is in READY position, perform the following:
+When the ignition switch is placed in the ON position, the light warns of a low brake fluid level.
+If the light comes on while the engine is running with the parking brake not applied, stop the vehicle and perform the following:

-- Check the brake fluid level.
-Add brake fluid as necessary.
-See "Brake fluid" in the "Maintenance and do-it-yourself" section of this manual. - If the brake fluid level is correct, have the warning system checked by a NISSAN dealer.
+- 1. Check the brake fluid level, Add brake fluid as necessary.
+See "Brake fluid" in the "Maintenance and do-it-yourself" section of this manual. - 2.
+If the brake fluid level is correct, have the warning system checked by a NISSAN dealer.